GMoxFr/3d-engine/README.md

 The project is structured as follows:
  - The main function is in main/main.cpp
- - The source files are in src/*.cpp
+ - The source files are in src/\*\*/*.cpp
- - The header files are in include/*.hpp
+ - The header files are in include/\*\*/*.hpp
  - When compiling if errors are found they will be in errors/ directory

+### Possible improvements

+- [x] For the Ray-Tracing, only check the closest object for each ray.
+- [ ] Upgrade shadows for the Ray-Tracing.
+Currently, the shadows are not very realistic as they're only compute if a shape is between the light and the object.
+It would be better to compute the shadows using the Ray-Tracing.